e-weglarz-tomczak/mmabc/README.md

 # Description
-This repository contains a code used for the paper 'Estimating kinetic constants in the Michaelis-Menten model from one enzymatic assay using Approximate Bayesian Computation'
+This repository contains a code used for the paper `Estimating kinetic constants in the Michaelis-Menten model from one enzymatic assay using Approximate Bayesian Computation`

 # Requirements
-This code requires only 'Numpy' package.
+This code requires only `Numpy` package.